What is Ave Maria malware?

 Ave Maria is a modular RAT with an advanced design.
 Though when it was first discovered researchers believed that the malware is fairly simple, it was later revealed that this virus has advanced functions under its hood, such as privilege escalation and remote camera control.

-However, some parts of the malware appear to be unfinished which may suggest that the authors are still working on expanding its functionality even further.
+However, some parts of the malware appear to be unfinished.
+And it looks like the authors are still working on expanding its functionality even further.
 Considering how effective this RAT already is this idea is nothing but worrying.

 Ave Maria Trojan uses a DLL hijacking exploit that at this point doesn’t have a foreseeable fix.
 It allows the malware to escalate privileges of a Windows process and enable a malicious process to gain administrative control of an infected machine.
 Unfortunately, the malware is also capable of avoiding detection on many target machines.